Compliance

 - Stakeholder Advisory Group: GOE partnered with BCAP to develop the Nevada Code Collaborative, which first met in April 2012, and has also named seven Code Ambassadors.
 GOE continues to work with non-profits, local building departments and consultants to provide training on the 2018 IECC to building code officials and the building industry.
 The Southwest Energy Efficiency Project (SWEEP) continues to facilitate the collaborative.

 - Training/Outreach: The GOE will provide funding for trainings on the 2021 IECC with Electric Vehicle ready appendices in both Northern Nevada and Southern Nevada.
 The trainings will educate contractors, vendors and building code officials.
+GOE is also partners on the University of Illinois Smart Energy Design Assistance Center (SEDAC) Community College Energy Code Training program which will provide energy code curriculum to Community College Instructors.

-Last Reviewed: May 2022
+Last Reviewed: May 2024

-- Utility Involvement: As part of the states Energy Efficiency Resource Plan, the NH Public Utilities Commission approved a three-year EE plan through which the state's four electric distribution utilities fund code trainings.
+- Utility Involvement: As part of the state's Energy Efficiency Resource Plan, the NH Public Utilities Commission approved a three-year EE plan through which the state's four electric distribution utilities fund code trainings.
 The funding is derived from the Systems Benefit Charge.

 - Stakeholder Advisory Group: The NH Building Energy Code Compliance Collaborative was established as part of the NH Energy Code Challenge, which is a stakeholder group of diverse professionals and individuals from a broad range of industries.
 This group ceased meeting in 2016.
 The NH Code Collaborative formed to pick up the work of the original Collaborative in 2019 and the NHCC has been meeting quarterly.
 The NHCC is focused on a three part strategy to: support adoption of new modern energy codes; supporting effective code compliance; and increase market demand.